fit-r2lab/r2lab.inria.fr/markdown/hardware.md

 ### Raspberry Pi4 with 5G Quectel RG255C-GL

-Four 5G Quectel RedCap modules composed of a Raspberry Pi 4B device with a hat used to connect a <a href="https://www.quectel.com/product/5g-redcap-rg255c-gl-m2/"target="_blank">Quectel RM 500Q-GL</a> module using specific kits (composed of M.2/USB3 interface and 2 antennas):
+Four 5G Quectel RedCap modules composed of a Raspberry Pi 4B device with a hat used to connect a <a href="https://www.quectel.com/product/5g-redcap-rg255c-gl-m2/"target="_blank">Quectel RM 500Q-GL</a> module using specific kits (composed of M.2/USB3 interface and 2 antennas).
-Note that these modules do not support the MBIM mode, use QMI mode instead.
+Note that these 4 modules do not support the MBIM mode, use the QMI mode instead.

 * qhat20 with SIM IMSI: <001010000000009>
 * qhat21 with SIM IMSI: <001010000000010>
 * qhat22 with SIM IMSI: <001010000000011>
 * qhat23 with SIM IMSI: <001010000000012>

+All the 9 Raspberry Pi4 devices are  connected via an Ethernet port to the `control` wired interface.

 </div>
 </div> <!-- row -->